-Tucker Fleury picked up a singles win against Littleton in the Division III quarterfinals.
+Aydyn Berube winds up for a backhand during tournament action against Littleton last Thursday.
 BY JOSHUA SPAULDING Sports Editor GILFORD - The Gilford and Littleton boys' tennis teams split a pair of games during the regular season and the two teams found themselves in the rubber match in the Division III quarterfinals on Thursday, May 25, in Gilford.
-The Golden Eagles won five of the six singles to clinch the win and went on to the 7-2 victory to advance to the Division III semifinals.
-The first match off the court was at number three, where Littleton's Gavin Lewis got an 8-6 win over Gilford's Alden Townsend.
-The Golden Eagles evened the match when Gilford's win over Littleton's Tye Simon in the top spot in the lineup.

-Gilford's Izaak Walton picked up an 8-4 win over Littleton's Ryan Mahy in the second spot in the lineup and the fourth match off had Aydyn Berube of Gilford getting an 8-6 win over Gordon Chau of Little- At number five, Tucker Fleury of Gilford came out with an 8-3 win over Nolan Clark of Littleton and Tyler Davignon of Gilford got the clinching win at number six, rallying past Braden Lewis of Littleton, giving the Golden Eagles the 5-1 lead after singles.
+The Golden Eagles won five of the six sin- Joseph Schelb returns a shot during his singles win against Littleton last week. win over Littleton's Tye Simon in the top spot in the lineup.
+Gilford's Izaak Walton picked up an 8-4 win over Littleton's Ryan Mahy in the second spot in the lineup and the fourth match off had Aydyn Berube of Gilford getting an 8-6 win over Gordon Chau of Littleton.
+At number five, Tucker Fleury of Gilford came out with an 8-3 win over Nolan Clark of Littleton and Tyler Davignon of Gilford got the clinching win at number six, rallying past Braden Lewis of Littleton, giving the Golden Eagles the 5-1 lead after singles.
+Division III quarterfinals.

 The match of the day came at number one doubles, where Schelb and Walton battled past Simon and Mahy by a 9-8 score (7-3 in the tiebreaker).
-Townsend and Berube got an 8-5 win in the second doubles spot over Gavin Lewis and Clark and Chau and Braden Lewis got the 8-4 win in the third doubles spot to wrap up the 7-2 final The Golden Eagles moved on to the semifinals, which took place after deadline Monday and the finals are set for Wednesday, May 31, at Concord's Memorial Field.
-Sports Editor Joshua Spaulding can be reached at 279-4516, ext. or josh@salmonpress.news.
-Timber Wolves drop first-round playoff match playoff action against Profile.
+Townsend and Berube got an 8-5 win in the second doubles spot over Gavin Lewis and Clark and Chau and Braden Lewis got the 8-4 win in the third doubles spot to wrap up the 7-2 final score.

+Golden Eagles

+Wood places sixth at

+The

+moved on to the semifinals, which took place after deadline Monday and the finals are set for Wednesday, May 31, at Concord's Memorial Field.

+Sports Editor Joshua Spaulding can be reached at 279-4516, ext. or josh@salmon-155 press.news.

+Timber Wolves drop first-round playoff match